-This Pass/Fail course requires a minimum of 75, 150, or 200 hours for (1, 2, or 3 credits, respectively) of paid work experience in a career related field that is completed under supervised conditions.
-Comprehensive written reports are required by an assigned HPU faculty.
-Students will be required to meet for one hour weekly with faculty member assigned.
+A minimum of 40, 80, or 120 hours (per 1, 2, or 3 credits respectively) of paid work experience in a pre-professional, managerial, supervisory, or technical setting in a career related area under supervised conditions.
+Comprehensive written reports are required by an assigned HPU instructor.
+Prerequisite: At least a 2.7 GPA for undergraduate level and a 3.0 for graduate.